Trade3100/Weekly_project/week-1/README.md

 - Randomly selects a 5-letter word for the player to guess.
 - Provides feedback on each guess, highlighting correct letters in the right position (green), correct letters in the wrong position (orange), and incorrect letters (gray).
-- Allows the player four chances to guess the word correctly.
+- Allows the player five chances to guess the word correctly.

 ## How to Play